KenYu910645/KenYu910645.github.io/_projects/project_honeyhubs.md

 ---
 layout: page
-title: HoneyHubs
+title: HoneyHub
-description: A Pikmin platform app — manage your Pikmin squads, track your hubs, and grow your garden!
+description: A mobile app for Pikmin Bloom players to coordinate mushroom raids, trade postcards, and use honey as an in-app currency.
 img: assets/img/preview/honeyhubs.svg
 importance: 1
 category: Side Projects